sketchbuch/configure_linux/roles/setup/readme.md

 [Back to home](../../readme.md)

-This role is for doing setup before running other roles/tasks.
+This role creates vars based on ansible facts for use later in task "when" clauses.